hoangduytran/blender-manual/manual/animation/keyframes/keying_sets.rst

 Paths
-   A collection of paths in a :ref:`List View <ui-list-view>` each with a *Data Path* to a property to add to the active keying set.
+   A collection of paths in a :ref:`List View <ui-list-view>` each with a *Data Path* to a property to add to the active Keying Set.

    Add ``+``
       Adds an empty path.